TrimVis/butlarr/README.md

 #### Quick Local Setup

-> This setup currently only supports linux
+> This setup currently only supports Linux
 > If you are interested in running this on any other OS, please refer to the Docker and Docker Compose instructions

-1. First clone the repository and cd into it
+1. First, clone the repository and cd into it

     ```bash
     git clone git@github.com:TrimVis/butlarr.git && cd butlarr